erikcorry/understanding-lisp-1/README.md

 cns,	idx ffi
 ```

-Increments ffi, then falls through to cnc
+Increments ffi, making it non-zero, then falls through to cnc

-I haven't worked out what ffi is for yet, but it's read by the GC.
+The non-zero ffi tells the GC that the first word of the cons
+we are building is a pointer that needs marking.
+It appears that
+ffi can overflow if you don't create an int for sufficiently long?

 ## cnc routine